chrisgrieser/quadro-example-vault/Codes/fragmentation.md

 ---
-description: "existence of multiple versions of software at the same time"
+description: existence of multiple versions of software at the same time related code:
 ---